cpske/ISP/index.md

   - Read this: <https://realpython.com/documenting-python-code/>
 * Style checking tools, esp. pylint and flake8
   - <https://cpske.github.io/ISP/code-quality/code-quality-tools>
-  - how to configure flake8.
-But it is *better* to fix your code rather than add special expections!
+  - How to configure flake8 -- but it is *better* to fix your code rather than add special exceptions!
   - Pylint and Flake8 can be used inside an IDE, including Eclipse, Pycharm, and VS Code
   - the standard tool for Java is Checkstyle.
 CPSKE has its own checkstyle rules.
 * [Automation and Continuous Integration](automation/)
 * Guidelines for Team Projects
 * Exercise
-  - Use pylint and modify coding style in BankAccount code (`bank_account` and `money`) until pylint gives you a 10.0 score.
+  - Use pylint and modify coding style in BankAccount code (`bank_account` and `money`) until pylint gives you a score 10.0.
   - Also run flake8.
-  - Push to **your own github account** (change the upstream)
+  - Push code to **your own github account** (change the upstream URL first)
+    1. create an empty `banking` repo on Github
+    2. in your local repo: `git remote set-url origin https://github.com/your_account/banking.git`
 * Exercise using CI - add Travis-CI and Codecov to demo-pyci
   - Instructions <https://cpske.github.io/ISP/automation/travis-demo-project>
   - Starter code <https://cpske.github.io/ISP/automation/demo-pyci.zip>